Tuning out tinnitus

 • History of exposure to loud sounds (e.g., heavy machinery, firearms, and excessively loud music).

-• Trauma injury to the ear.
+• Traumatic injury to the ear.

 • Medication side effect.
-Various over-the-counter and prescription medications report tinnitus as a side effect, including daily aspirin consumption.
+Various over the counter and prescription medications report tinnitus as a side effect, including daily aspirin consumption.
 Tinnitus of this nature may be permanent or temporary, depending on the drug.

 Subscribe icon